jackyzha0/jackyzha0.github.io/content/posts/bft-json-crdt.md

 - Over time, all nodes converge to the same state by sending each other messages about operations they have performed on their local data
 	- Because of the eventual nature of message delivery, there is no guarantee that the state across all the actors are consistent at any given moment
 	- **If the CRDT is written properly, a view of a CRDT can only ever be out-of-date, but never incorrect**
-- Each operation contains the necessary metadata to figure out a deterministic way to order any operations that may happen concurrently
+- Each operation contains the necessary metadata to figure out a deterministic way to merge any operations that may happen concurrently
-	- I'll note here that the term 'conflict-free' is a little misleading. **It's not that conflict doesn't ever occur, but rather that CRDTs are always able to determine the ordering up front** (without user intervention)
+	- I'll note here that the term 'conflict-free' is a little misleading. **It's not that conflict doesn't ever occur, but rather that CRDTs are always able to determine how to resolve the conflict up front** (without user intervention)
 - CRDTs always try to preserve user intent and try not to lose data whenever possible
 	- If two people insert a character into a string at the same spot, it will try to keep both edits
 	- Note that these is inherently *different* from consensus methods.
 Collaboration involves keeping *all* edits and merging them.
 Consensus involves picking one of several proposed values and agreeing on it